Laravelka/GameStats/README.md

 ## Installation ##
 1. Grab the latest release from the release page and unzip it in your sourcemod folder.
-2. Restart the server or type `sm plugins load MatchStats` in the console to load the plugin.
+2. Restart the server or type `sm plugins load GameStats` in the console to load the plugin.
 3. The config file will be automatically generated in cfg/sourcemod/

 ## Configuration ##
-- You can modify the phrases in addons/sourcemod/translations/MatchStats.phrases.txt.
+- You can modify the phrases in addons/sourcemod/translations/GameStats.phrases.txt.
-- Once the plugin has been loaded, you can modify the cvars in cfg/sourcemod/MatchStats.cfg.
+- Once the plugin has been loaded, you can modify the cvars in cfg/sourcemod/GameStats.cfg.

 ## Usage ##
+"# GameStats"